Overview of Foreign Direct Investment

 According to OECD (Organisation for Economic Co-operation and Development) data, global FDI fell drastically by 27% in 2018, owing to the tax reform by the Trump-led US government.
 This tax reform required US companies to repatriate major earnings from their overseas investments, thus resulting in a massive reduction in FDIs, because the USA has the highest FDI investors in the world.

 There are two types of foreign direct investment.
 Let’s understand these two briefly.

 When a company sets up a whole new unit from scratch in a foreign country, it is called Greenfield Investment.
-So, from the infrastructure, human resource, acquiring support services, vendors, etc – everything that is required to run a business is built from the ground up.
+So, from the infrastructure, human resources, acquiring support services, vendors, etc. – everything that is required to run a business is built from the ground up.

 Advantages of Foreign Direct Investment